Fatih120/undernightinbirth/README.md

-# IMPORTANT!
-UNI2 INFO
+# Primer on Modding UNI2

-- Unpacker exists thanks to the repo posted below, no need for unistunpacker
-- Files can be easily replaced with the same language `___English` trick
-- At least, some of them.
-CSEL screen is visible as shown below with replacements, however
-- - `data` replacements don't entirely work per character even when defines are made (crashes on new slot)?
-Even replacing `chr000` assets doesn't seem to have an effect ingame.
-Must something be switched around first?
-- Things to study - the rest of any txt scripts, graphics, audio, story, ESPECIALLY data hotswapping

-You may use https://github.com/Ekey/UNIB.Data.Tool to unpack the game successfully!
-It's way faster than unistunpacker too.
-Use [CSC.exe included with .NET 4](https://stackoverflow.com/questions/18286855/how-can-i-compile-and-run-c-sharp-program-without-using-visual-studio) and [some elbow grease if you're new to it](https://stackoverflow.com/questions/46320080/c-sharp-unable-to-compile-cs0103-the-name-gutils-does-not-exist-in-the-curre).
+For starters, you may use https://github.com/Ekey/UNIB.Data.Tool to unpack the game successfully.
+Either build it yourself with [CSC.exe included with .NET 4](https://stackoverflow.com/questions/18286855/how-can-i-compile-and-run-c-sharp-program-without-using-visual-studio) and [some elbow grease](https://stackoverflow.com/questions/46320080/c-sharp-unable-to-compile-cs0103-the-name-gutils-does-not-exist-in-the-curre), or download it straight from this repo [right here, pre-built](https://github.com/Fatih120/undernightinbirth/raw/master/uni2unpacker.exe) (or after cloning).

-If you trust this repo, you may avoid this and just [download it from here, pre-built](https://github.com/Fatih120/undernightinbirth/raw/master/uni2unpacker.exe) (or included with the rest of the files).
 Run the program in a shell with `<input> <output>` arguments, with input being the `d` folder and output being something like `d/output` or wherever you wish.

-The game is mostly the same with some expansion of data, though some internals are more based off of UNI2.
-Currently sifting through it and hopefully some others will come to help out this repo.
+Don't know what the `d` folder is?
+Well, that's where the base game folder is, next to uni2.exe.
+Open it via Steam's game Properties -> Local Files -> Browse Local Files.

+After you have unpacked everything, you are ready to sift through and start modding in whatever ways you want.

+### Resources

-Note that it's still best to edit txt files with Japanese using an editor that can properly read and save in the Japanese SHIFT-JIS format, [such as NotepadNext](https://github.com/dail8859/NotepadNext/releases/tag/v0.6.4).
+- To .txt files without potential issues, use an editor that can properly read and save in the Japanese SHIFT-JIS format, [such as NotepadNext](https://github.com/dail8859/NotepadNext/releases/tag/v0.6.4).

-- CSS now easily lets you place a slot for a character.
-Anywhere at all. `grpdat\CSel\CSelAnim.ini`
-- ~~`script/btl_Define_Chara.txt` Even when duplicating a character and their assets to a new slot there seems to be an error.~~

-# Current Roadblock

-It seemed that UNICLR was easier to set up and go in terms of adding characters, unless I'm dead wrong.
+- To be able to edit quite a few files, you should get a hex editor of your choosing, [such as this one](https://mh-nexus.de/en/downloads.php?product=HxD).
+[ImHex](https://github.com/WerWolv/ImHex) may also suffice, among others depending on your preference.
+- [Audacity v3.0.2 pre-telemetry](https://www.fosshub.com/Audacity-old.html?dwl=audacity-win-3.0.2.exe) for audio editing and getting sample times down.
+- Some tools for graphics and editing data are bundled in this repo.
+They will be brought up per-basis.
+- This entire repo!
+Since French Bread and ArcSys explicitly placed taboo on modding the former's games, online circles are typically avoidant of this and information is staggered.
+By adding findings and opening up issues and discussions on here, hopefully there can be a more accessible and helpful resource to help newcomers.

+# To Edit or Add Characters

+Coming from UNICLR, things are a bit different.
+After you've dumped all the game assets, you are able to do modifications as a "layered file system" by copying assets to the base directory, next to `uni2.exe`.
+Common practice in UNICLR was to put everything into an `___English` folder which housed these system folders.
+For the case of characters, the `data` folder housing all character data simply needs to be moved to the base directory - again, next to `d` and the game executable.

+Now, simply trying to edit these copied assets will not result in the game loading these files.
+Hex edits to certain files in `d` are required to be "dereferenced" or dummied out, since these files tell the game where to look for assets.
+Within `d`, the file `hexeojmpimrjs` houses links to all the character files and folders within `data`. **Back up this file before you do anything with it.** If your hand needs to be held, you can [get this repo's copy of the dummied file](https://github.com/Fatih120/undernightinbirth/raw/master/tools/GAME/d/hexeojmpimrjs) and replace your copy with it.
+But for the sake of other `d` files and for reference, open up your hex editor and open the file with it.

+![HxD64_2024_0130-173603](https://github.com/Fatih120/undernightinbirth/assets/18276369/25e7eaf0-1074-499b-9be7-f54588d28fec)

+You will come across a view like this in your main window.
+Depending on your knowledge with hex, you will at least see that the ASCII pane to the right shows the names of certain folders within `data`, and scrolling down will sequentially list every file within that directory.
+As long as the files are properly referenced here, the game will always load the original ingame files.
+We must break this by simply renaming all references to these files.

+![HxD64_2024_0130-173929](https://github.com/Fatih120/undernightinbirth/assets/18276369/9c2d1212-50a4-4c5b-bc96-57fb660b68d9)

+In the case of HxD, you should _type to overwrite_, **NOT** delete data.
+If a prompt warns you're going to change the filesize, cancel and try again.
+You may now proceed and do this for every file and folder you see, though you _can_ just remove certain files or folders from loading if you want to be selective about it.
+You may save once finished and proceed to copy any remaining files from your `output` into your workspace `data` folder.
+If you've applied the file from the repo above, this dummies out **all** of `data`, so you **must** copy/move over all of the outputted `data` folder or the game will crash.

 Usually, to add characters, one would go to `System\BtlCharaTbl.txt` and add a definition at the bottom which gives the game an internal ID for them.
 Then, adding more defines in the first set of values in `script\btl_Define_Chara.txt` (does `script\btl_Define_CharaNew.txt` work too?).
 Newly added, one can also finally add slots on the CSS using `grpdat\CSel\CSelAnim.ini` (also in `Customize`).
 Finally, the data would have to be set up for the new character in `data\chr<ID>`, or replacing another character's folder.

-But Despite that, the game will seemingly crash if you try to load this new slot that DOES appear in-game.
-Why?
-I'm not sure.

-From what I've tried to look into, the culprit may be that the `d` [directory has files](https://github.com/Fatih120/undernightinbirth/blob/master/dfile.txt) that cause hard-coded references to other files in the game.
-Some of the smaller files have binary listings for respective directories, such as `data`.
-This can be viewed [using a hex editor of any choosing](https://mh-nexus.de/en/downloads.php?product=HxD).

-![HxD64_2024_0130-173603](https://github.com/Fatih120/undernightinbirth/assets/18276369/25e7eaf0-1074-499b-9be7-f54588d28fec)

-In the case of `data` / `hexeojmpimrjs`, the references are listed sequentially, so going deeper into the file will show the `chr<ID>` folders.
-Supposedly, to trick the game into forcibly reading `___English` files (in which the files should exist or else there's a crash), you could edit the data within the `d` files to give an incorrect name (or is it replacing to use your own file with a seperate name?
-I genuinely can't tell)...

-![HxD64_2024_0130-173929](https://github.com/Fatih120/undernightinbirth/assets/18276369/9c2d1212-50a4-4c5b-bc96-57fb660b68d9)

-...and supposedly you can arbitrarily allow overwriting of files this way.

-Unfortunately, in my attempts, I have yet to see this in effect when it comes to character data.
-I'm sure I'm doing something plainly wrong, but I've attempted changing the folder name, all file names, even seeing if I can append entries to the file (except I don't understand some leading hex - offset numbers?), but even though I've placed all the outputted character data into `data`, my game crashes whenever these edits are made.

-So as it stands, I do not personally know how to do character modding.
-It would be wonderful if someone else would be able to point out the actual trick to this, especially if it does use a `d` file edit, but that isn't the case so far.
-Needs investigation.
-I swear this feels harder than ROM hacking at times.
+As for now, it's hard to test if your changes work when you've copied only vanilla data, so you could try and do things like copy `chr001.cg` and overwrite `chr000.cg` with it and playtest as Hyde to see if anything is wrong.
+Scroll down towards HA6 Editing to get started on character edits and the like.

 ## BGM Editing